carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/03-directories.md

 ~~~
 {: .source}

+> ## There are several ways to store information in the workspace
+>There are several types of variables in Matlab, such as the numeric array above, but there are also strings, cell arrays and structures.
+EEGLAB stores its information in a structure named "EEG".
+That is where we will find all of the EEG properties that EEGLAB has at its disposal later in this lesson.
+{: .callout}

+#### **Performing operations on variables in the Matlab CLI**

 We can also perform operations on the variable and have the result saved to a new varialbe "y":
 ~~~
 >> y=mean(x);